7diogo-luis/ZIRCON/README.md

 1. Write keyword **NDE**
 2. Write the node's index after the keyword
 3. If there is an element connected to the node, write the label of that element after the node's index
-4. If the section containing the encoded node contains a single-junction-switch, and the node can not be crossed by transits that also cross section branches with associated switches, write **-** after the label of the connected element
+4. If the section containing the encoded node contains a single-junction-switch, and the node cannot be crossed by transits that also cross section branches with associated switches, write **-** after the label of the connected element
 * Note 1: A node is always associated with a section.
-The association is made with the section encoded immediatly before the node
+The association is made with the section encoded immediately before the node
-* Note 2: The index of a node is an uppercase letter found by negativelly rotating an imaginary semi-axis over the section containing the relevant node (starting position of the imaginary semi-axis given by the **j** unit vector).
-The first node to be intersectid by the imaginary semi-axis has index "A", and the next intercepted nodes are assigned the following alphabet's letters
+* Note 2: The index of a node is an uppercase letter found by negatively rotating an imaginary semi-axis over the section containing the relevant node (starting position of the imaginary semi-axis given by the **j** unit vector).
+The first node to be intersected by the imaginary semi-axis has index "A", and the next intercepted nodes are assigned the following alphabet's letters

 ### Encoding a signal
 1. Write keyword **SIG** if the signal has no associated pedal, otherwise write keyword **SWP**